negrutiu/nsis-nscurl/NScurl.readme.md

 > [!tip]
 > The current directory might change in unpredictable ways
-> It's recommeded to use absolute paths
+> It's recommended to use absolute paths

 `MEMORY` instructs the plugin to download the remote content _in-memory_.
 Data can be retrieved later by calling [`NScurl::query "@RECVDATA@"`](#transfer-keywords)